 There are two main reasons why people choose to use cloth; for environmental or economic factors.

-The cost of disposables from birth to toilet training (approximately 3 years of age), ranges from $1,800 (cheapest disposable nappies available approx $0.17 each), $3,000 (average cost approx $0.30 each) to $5,000 (most expensive nappies at full price $0.50+ each).
+The cost of disposables from birth to toilet training (approximately 3 years of age), ranges from $1,800 (cheapest disposable nappies available approximately $0.17 each), $3,000 (average cost approximately $0.30 each) to $5,000 (most expensive nappies at full price $0.50+ each).
 This is something that can be a significant burden to parents on lower incomes, or those living at or below the poverty line.
 This can result in nappies being changed infrequently, simply because parents cannot afford them, which often leads to nappy rashes and in extreme cases, infections.

 The Upfront Cost Of Cloth Nappies

 There is huge variation on the upfront cost of cloth nappies depending in the businesses selling them, the after sales service and overall quality.

 The absolute cheapest nappies available can be purchased via Aliexpress or ebay cost $3- $5 a nappy, which come with only one thin microfiber insert (this isn’t adequate absorption, and additional inserts are needed).

 Flats, prefolds and covers are a very effective and inexpensive option (see Cloth on a Budget).

 Moderately priced nappies eg. Alva’s cost $5-$10 a nappy, which come with thicker microfiber inserts.

 Australian nappy resellers cost $10-$15 a nappy, which come with thicker microfiber inserts or bamboo inserts.